|

 the pots that he had dug.
 During the depression era, carpentry jobs were

+hard to find and he found himself with time to hunt artifacts.
 In 1934 the Missouri Archaeological Society was founded.
 He was one of several

 original members of the society and enjoyed meeting collectors from all over